-With that said, INFJs can be pretty relaxed about most things, because we love observing other peoples’ behavior, but we do have our moments of correcting and situating things to be “just right.”
+With that said, INFJs can be pretty relaxed about most things, because we love sitting back, listening, and simply observing other peoples’ behavior.
+But we do have our moments of correcting and situating things to be “just right.”

 While we expect much from others, we also expect a lot from ourselves.
 I am my own worst critic.
 I strive to be and do more every day.
 This is not to say I think I am not enough, but I like to push myself to be better.
 Can any other INFJs relate to this?

-Introverted intuition is our dominant function, and you will hear the INFJ say, “I don’t know how I know… I just do.”
+Introverted Intuition is our dominant function, so you will often hear the INFJ say, “I don’t know how I know… I just do.”